Slack Integration

 What Promptless Actually Does

-Promptless operates on an explicit trigger model with Slack:
+By default, Promptless operates on an explicit trigger model with Slack:

 - Only reads content when triggered: Promptless only accesses Slack messages when you explicitly tag @Promptless or use the “Update Docs” message action